CityPASS® Brand & Trademark Guidelines

 CityPASS® and City Pass® are federally registered trademarks and service marks owned by City Pass, Inc. CityPASS® serves as both the company's stylized mark for its products and services and the trade name of City Pass, Inc. The company also owns the trademarks for C3®, C4®, and C5®.

 - Because trademarks are not nouns, the word CityPASS® should always be used as an adjective: CityPASS® tickets, CityPASS® program, CityPASS® website, etc.

 - Do not pluralize our trademarked terms.
 Correct: "CityPASS® tickets are a great value."
 Incorrect: "CityPASSes make travel easy."

 - Do not make our trademarked terms possessive.
 Correct: "Each CityPASS® ticket's validity period is 9 days."
 Incorrect: "Each CityPASS's validity is 9 days."

 There is no such thing as a generic city pass.
 Do not use City Pass, CityPass or CityPASS to describe or refer to products of competing companies.

-- While the name CityPASS includes "pass," please do not refer to our products as "passes", "coupons" or "vouchers."
-Each booklet contains actual entrance tickets, as opposed to coupons or vouchers that must be traded for an admission ticket.
+Never refer to CityPASS® tickets as "coupons" or "vouchers."
+Each CityPASS® ticket includes the attractions' actual entrance admissions, as opposed to coupons or vouchers that must be traded for an admission.